Magyar Népmesék has been renewed several times in the 80s, 90s, and 2000s, having 89 episodes spread out over a few decades.

-Originally, when SpongeBob first came out in 1999, and from 2000 to 2004, the show was hated by the network executives, however when the movie did so well in theatres, it came as a surprise, because the Nick execs hated the show so much and wanted to cancel it.
-When it was cancelled, they tried to talk Stephen Hillenburg into making a revival of the show, but Stephen refused to, so they hired Paul Tibbitt to make the new episodes and the show was Un-Cancelled, and airs to this day ever since.
+SpongeBob first came out in 1999, and it was meant to end with the movie, which was released in 2004.
+However, when Nick saw that the movie did so well in theatres, they tried to talk Stephen Hillenburg into reviving the show, but Stephen refused to, so they hired Paul Tibbitt to make the new episodes and the show was Un-Cancelled, and still airs to this day.

 American Dad! recently announced that after the 2013-2014 season (season nine), the show will end so the channel can renovate its Sunday night line-up (which may or may not be the end for The Simpsons, since that show recently got a syndication deal to air on cable TV).
 TBS picked American Dad! up (just like Cartoon Network and Comedy Central did with Futurama) and Seth MacFarlane is looking to either finish out the show on another channel or continue it.